-1. Bite-size quiches.
-Press the dough into mini muffin tins and fill with savory egg custard and little bits of bacon or leftover vegetables before baking.
+Press the dough into mini muffin tins and fill it with savory egg custard and little bits of bacon or leftover vegetables before baking.

-3. Mini empanadas.
-Gather the dough, roll it out 1/8 inch thick and cut out circles.
-Fill the centers with leftover chopped chicken and cheese, fold them in half, crimp the edges together and bake for mini empanadas.
+Gather the dough, roll it to 1/8-inch-thickness, and cut out circles.
+Fill the centers with leftover (cooked!) chopped chicken and cheese (or another filling of your choice), fold them in half, crimp the edges together, and bake for mini empanadas.

-5. Wee pains aux chocolats.
-Gather the dough, roll it out 1/8 inch thick and cut it into triangles.
-Sprinkle them with chopped dark chocolate and roll them into mini croissants.
+Gather the dough, roll it to 1/8-inch-thickness, and cut it into triangles.
+Sprinkle the triangles with chopped dark chocolate and, starting from one corner, roll them into mini croissants.

-6. Sundae toppings.
-Dust the dough scraps with ground green cardamom and bake them as-is.
-Crumble the crispy crust pieces for a fun yogurt or ice cream topping.
+Dust the dough scraps with ground green cardamom and bake them.
+Crumble the crispy crust pieces for a fun topping for yogurt or ice cream, and enjoy.

 This article was written by Kay Chun and Bridget Hallinan from Food & Wine and was legally licensed through the Industry Dive Content Marketplace.
 Please direct all licensing questions to firstname.lastname@example.org.